Flower Power People cotton on to the opportunity for R&D Tax Relief

 If you’re showing at RHS Chelsea or at the RHS Flower Show Tatton Park in July, you’ll be only too familiar with the huge amount of time and effort that goes in to growing the finest plants or building a Gold Medal winning Garden.
-However, even if your aspirations aren’t quite that lofty the great joy of the R&D Tax Relief schemes is that they provide for applications from businesses large and small and you don’t have to be famous or publicly successful to take part.
+However, even if your aspirations aren’t quite that lofty the great joy of the R&D Tax Relief schemes is that they provide for applications from businesses large and small and you don’t have to be famous to take part.
 Neither, in some instances, (unlike at RHS festivals), does the effort you’ve put in have to have derived a particular end result: it’s more that you’ve costed a certain sum to dedicate to the undertaking and can demonstrate how that money was spent on Research & Development projects -and why.

 So…It’s time to wake up and smell the roses; or lavender or foxgloves…and to think about whether research you have undertaken would merit an R&D Tax Relief application.